-This contribution comes from Michael Benkovich, who’s been making a living online since 2007 from a variety of projects including an anatomy course and even a carpet cleaning site.
+This guide to affiliate marketing for beginners comes from Michael Benkovich, who’s been making a living online since 2007 from a variety of projects including an anatomy course and even a carpet cleaning site.
 Throughout that time he has developed skills in everything from affiliate marketing to product creation.

 Starting with simple projects a decade ago he managed to move on to larger and larger businesses, culminating this year when he sold his largest business to date.